- Services

 How many children are in Kansas foster care?

-As of November 2020, there are nearly 7,000 youth in foster care in Kansas.
-The Kansas Department of Children and Families updates the data of current youth being served here.
+As of April 2024, there are nearly 6,000 youth in foster care in Kansas.
+The Kansas Department for Children and Families updates the data of current youth being served here.
 Most government agencies and journalists attribute the rise, in part, to increased parental substance abuse.
 Of the 15 categories, states can report for the circumstances associated with a child’s removal from home and placement into care, drug abuse by a parent had the largest percentage point increase.
 Neglect as a circumstance around removal has also been increasing.

 What is the main goal of foster care?